Call Me by Your Name (novel): Plot summary

 Before returning to the United States, Oliver decides to spend three days in Rome, where he is accompanied by Elio.
 The two roam the streets, drinking and falling more in love despite the upcoming dreaded moment of Oliver leaving.
-Elio is extremely heart broken and upon returning from the trip, he is saddened to find that his belongings have already been returned to his original bedroom that was once filled with Olivers things, and that all traces of his short visit have vanished.
-Clearly distressed, Elio has a discussion with his father about the twos "friendship."
+Elio is extremely heart broken and upon returning from the trip, he is saddened to find that his belongings have already been returned to his original bedroom that was once filled with Oliver's things, and that all traces of his short visit have vanished.
+Clearly distressed, Elio has a discussion with his father about the pair's "friendship."
 His father is very supportive and understanding, claiming he wishes he had experienced such a thing in his lifetime.
 He fully approves of the friendship (and relationship) between Elio and Oliver.

-That Christmas, Oliver again visits the Perlman family, and announces that he intends to marry next summer.
-Oliver and Elio fall out of touch, and do not communicate with each other for many years.
+That Christmas, Oliver again visits the Perlman family, and announces that he intends to marry next spring.
+Oliver and Elio fall out of touch, and do not communicate with one another between the time that Oliver leaves Italy, and the end of year holidays, when Elio returns to his family’s villa over the wintertime.

 Fifteen years later, Elio visits Oliver in the United States, where Oliver is now a professor.
 Elio is unwilling to meet Oliver's wife and children, admitting that he still feels attraction towards Oliver and jealousy towards his new family.
 Oliver admits that he has followed Elio's academic career, and shows him a postcard that he brought with him when he left Italy and has kept over the years.
 During a final meeting at a bar, Elio and Oliver muse that people can lead two parallel lives—one in reality, and one a fantasy that is denied to them by external forces.

-Twenty years after their first meeting and one year before the narrator's present, Oliver visits Elio's family home in Italy.
+Five years later, Oliver visits Elio's family home in Italy.
 They recall their time together; Elio informs Oliver that his father has died, and that he has spread his ashes all over the world.

 Reception

 Reviews

-Call Me by Your Name received widespread acclaim from literary critics, with review aggregator Book Marks reporting zero negative and zero mixed reviews among 10 total, indicating "rave" reviews.

 Reviewing for The New York Times, Stacey D'Erasmo called the novel "an exceptionally beautiful book".
 Writing in The New Yorker, Cynthia Zarin said, "Aciman’s first novel shows him to be an acute grammarian of desire".
 In The Washington Post, Charles Kaiser said, "If you have ever been the willing victim of obsessive love—a force greater than yourself that pulls you inextricably toward the object of your desire—you will recognize every nuance of André Aciman's superb new novel, Call Me by Your Name."